I tried Apple Intelligence to improve my writing — here’s what happened

 My original cover letter (left) and the version created by the Professional tone of Writing Tools (right) (Image credit: Future)

 Once again, the Professional tool proves invaluable at cleaning up informal writing.
-It took words like "interest" and added adjectives like "keen interest" that emphasis my enthusiasm.
+It took words like "interest" and added adjectives like "keen interest" that emphasize my enthusiasm.
 It also replaced my closing "take care" with a more appropriate "sincerely."
 At the very least, I now have a cover letter that wouldn't disqualify me from the job at first reading.

 An email run through Writing Tools' professional filter and then subjected to the Rewrite tool